Literary-Insights/blog/src/content/blog/There Must Be a Pony in Here Somewhere - Kara Swisher.txt-1.md

 ---
-title: DEEP SUMMARY - There Must Be a Pony in Here Somewhere - Kara Swisher
+title: There Must Be a Pony in Here Somewhere - Kara Swisher
-slug: deep-summary-there-must-be-a-pony-in-here-somewhere-kara-swisher
+slug: there-must-be-a-pony-in-here-somewhere-kara-swisher
 tags:
   - book-summary
 excerpt: ""